-TEO program coordinators and the director of the Teacher Education Office are available to discuss the format and the content of Interim Reports with instructors and to participate in follow up meetings with the teacher candidates and instructors as required.
+TEO program coordinators/program managers and the Director of the Teacher Education Office are available to discuss the format and the content of Interim Reports with instructors and to participate in follow up meetings with the teacher candidates and instructors as required.
 Note that the earlier in the term the interim report is written, the more time is available for concerns to be addressed adequately.
 A copy of this report is also given to the TEO and placed in the student file.

 See UBC Teacher Education Program Policies and Guidelines > Advancement in Coursework.

 Instructors enter marks directly online or follow departmental guidelines for entering grades.
 In some departments, instructors are asked to enter and save grades rather than ever and submit, so it is important to check with the department offering your course.
 They are also advised to keep a copy of all grades in case of error or omission.

 Students must first be given the opportunity to complete their online course instructor evaluations, and instructors may then submit standings or grades as soon as possible (See Section 6.4).
 Delays inputting the standings in the teacher education program affect teacher candidates’ ability to proceed to practicum, to receive scholarships and awards, to be approved to graduate, and to be recommended to the Teacher Certification Branch of the Ministry of Education for teacher certification.
 Completed records of grades are also important for teacher candidates who are applying for teaching positions.
 If a teacher candidate is failing a course, please notify the TEO as early as possible.
 Advancement to practicum depends upon successful completion of all coursework taken before the practicum.

 Grades for practica are entered by the TEO program coordinator/program manager (practicum and field experience).
 Please ensure that all other teacher candidate grades are recorded in the Faculty Service Centre (FSC) within 7 days from the date of the last class.